-If the UE is provided pdsch-AggregationFactor, is a value of pdsch-AggregationFactor; otherwise, .
-The UE reports HARQ-ACK information for a PDSCH reception from slot to slot only in a HARQ-ACK codebook that the UE includes in a PUCCH or PUSCH transmission in slot , where is a number of slots indicated by the PDSCH-to-HARQ_feedback timing indicator field in a corresponding DCI format or provided by dl-DataToUL-ACK if the PDSCH-to-HARQ_feedback timing indicator field is not present in the DCI format.
-If the UE reports HARQ-ACK information for the PDSCH reception in a slot other than slot , the UE sets a value for each corresponding HARQ-ACK information bit to NACK.
+The UE reports HARQ-ACK information for PSSCH transmission(s) with corresponding PSFCH reception(s) in slot only in a HARQ-ACK codebook that the UE includes in a PUCCH or PUSCH transmission in slot , where is a number of slots indicated by the PSFCH-to-HARQ_feedback timing indicator field in a corresponding DCI format.
+If the UE reports HARQ-ACK information for the PSSCH transmission(s) with corresponding PSFCH reception(s) in a slot other than slot , the UE sets a value for each corresponding HARQ-ACK information bit to NACK.

 If a UE reports HARQ-ACK information in a PUCCH only for

-- a SPS PDSCH release indicated by DCI format 1_0 with counter DAI field value of 1 on the PCell, or

-- a PDSCH reception scheduled by DCI format 1_0 with counter DAI field value of 1 on the PCell, or
+- PSFCH reception(s) associated with PSSCH transmission(s) scheduled by a DCI format 3_0 with counter SAI field value of 1, or

-- SPS PDSCH reception
+- PSFCH reception(s) associated with a PSSCH transmission(s) scheduled by a SL configured grant

-within the occasions for candidate PDSCH receptions as determined in Subclause 9.1.2.1, the UE determines a HARQ-ACK codebook only for the SPS PDSCH release or only for the PDSCH reception or only for the SPS PDSCH reception according to corresponding occasion(s) on respective serving cell(s), where the value of counter DAI in DCI format 1_0 is according to Table 9.1.3-1; otherwise, the procedures in Subclause 9.1.2.1 and Subclause 9.1.2.2 for a HARQ-ACK codebook determination apply.
+within the MA occasions for candidate PSFCH receptions as determined in Subclause 9.1.2.1, the UE determines a HARQ-ACK codebook only for the PSFCH reception(s) associated with PSSCH transmission(s) scheduled by DCI format 3_0 or only for the PSFCH reception(s) associated with PSSCH transmission(s) scheduled by a SL configured grant according to corresponding MA occasion(s), where the value of counter DAI in DCI format 3_0 is according to Table 9.1.3-1; otherwise, the procedures in Subclause 9.1.2.1 for a HARQ-ACK codebook determination apply.

 9.1.2.1 Type-1 HARQ-ACK codebook in physical uplink control channel

-For a serving cell , an active DL BWP, and an active UL BWP, as described in Subclause 12, the UE determines a set of occasions for candidate PDSCH receptions for which the UE can transmit corresponding HARQ-ACK information in a PUCCH in slot .
-If serving cell is deactivated, the UE uses as the active DL BWP for determining the set of occasions for candidate PDSCH receptions a DL BWP provided by firstActiveDownlinkBWP-Id.
+For a serving cell , a SL BWP, and an active UL BWP, as described in Subclause 12, the UE determines a set of MA occasions for candidate PSSCH transmission(s) with corresponding PSFCH reception(s) for which the UE can transmit corresponding HARQ-ACK information in a PUCCH in slot .
 The determination is based:

-a) on a set of slot timing values associated with the active UL BWP
+a) on a set of slot timing values associated with the SL BWP. is provided by sl-FeedbackToUL-ACK for DCI format 3_0

-a) If the UE is configured to monitor PDCCH for DCI format 1_0 and is not configured to monitor PDCCH for DCI format 1_1 on serving cell , is provided by the slot timing values {1, 2, 3, 4, 5, 6, 7, 8} for DCI format 1_0

-b) If the UE is configured to monitor PDCCH for DCI format 1_1 for serving cell , is provided by dl-DataToUL-ACK for DCI format 1_1

-b) on a set of row indexes of a table that is provided either by a first set of row indexes of a table that is provided by pdsch-TimeDomainAllocationList in pdsch-ConfigCommon or by Default PDSCH time domain resource allocation A [6, TS 38.214], or by the union of the first set of row indexes and a second set of row indexes, if provided by pdsch-TimeDomainAllocationList in pdsch-Config, associated with the active DL BWP and defining respective sets of slot offsets , start and length indicators SLIV, and PDSCH mapping types for PDSCH reception as described in [6, TS 38.214]

-c) on the ratio between the downlink SCS configuration and the uplink SCS configuration provided by subcarrierSpacing in BWP-Downlink and BWP-Uplink for the active DL BWP and the active UL BWP, respectively
+b) on the ratio 2μSL-μUL between the sidelink SCS configuration μSL and the uplink SCS configuration provided by subcarrierSpacing in BWP-Sidelink and BWP-Uplink for the SL BWP and the active UL BWP, respectively

+c) a set of configured SL pool bitmaps

+d) The value of a period of PSFCH transmission occasion resources for the SL pool provided in periodPSFCHresource.